ConsumerDataStandardsAustralia/standards-experimental/docs/Standards/Simple-Payments.md

 ## Abstract

-This standard defines a set of extensions to the existing consumer data standards.
+This standard defines a set of extensions to the existing Consumer Data Standards.
 It defines mechanisms for a bank, or non-bank lender, acting as an Action Service Provider (ASP), to receive payment instructions from an Accredited Action Initiator (AAI) for simple bank account to bank account payments.

 The standard defines the following: